barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 A Web developer tentatively living in the DC area and working as a Software Engineering Intern at KaBOOM!
+Currently looking for a Junior level role in Web Development

 ### Contact me at